 Also, clean your dog’s ears regularly, as floppy ears are more susceptible to infections.
 Regular grooming and ear cleaning are good times to check for fleas and ticks.

 A monthly bath should keep your dog’s coat in top condition.
-Consider using a shampoo and conditioner with essential oils for your dog’s skin.
-Gently towel-dry your dog’s coat or allow to air-dry if the temperature is warm enough.
+Use a shampoo and conditioner with essential oils for your dog’s skin.
+Gently towel-dry your dog’s coat or allow it to air-dry if the temperature is warm enough.